Skip to navigation Skip to main content

 <title>{{ metadata.title }}</title>

-<link>{{ metadata.url }}</link>
+<link>{{ metadata.base | addPathPrefixToFullUrl }}</link>

-<atom:link href="{{ permalink | absoluteUrl(metadata.url) }}" rel="self" type="application/rss+xml" />
+<atom:link href="{{ permalink | htmlBaseUrl(metadata.base) }}" rel="self" type="application/rss+xml" />

-<description>{{ metadata.subtitle }}</description>
+<description>{{ metadata.description }}</description>

-<language>{{ metadata.language }}</language>
+<language>{{ metadata.language or page.lang }}</language>

 {%- for post in collections.posts | reverse %}

-{%- set absolutePostUrl = post.url | absoluteUrl(metadata.url) %}
+{%- set absolutePostUrl = post.url | htmlBaseUrl(metadata.base) %}

 <item>